blobfish974/Picolou/README.md

 ❯ npm start
 ```

-You'll need the  expo app on your smartphone (you can also use an emulator on your laptop)
+You'll need the  expo app on your smartphone (you can also use an emulator on your laptop).
 You'll then need to scan a QR code to try the application

 ## ⚙️ Functionnalities